 This launches Joan on the offensive, and she reminds Pete of her marital status and what an asshole he is.
 He throws up his hands, saying it’s Herb bringing this up and not him – the don’t-shoot-the-messenger defense.

 The scene is like a boxing match, and Pete counters Joan’s moral outrage by being the amoral pragmatist.
 He brings up the idea that we all make mistakes in life that don’t get us anything.
 They’re free.
-Well, this is a mistake that could help her tremendously.
-She could get paid for this mistake.
+Well, this mistake could help her tremendously.
+She could get paid for it.

 “You’re talking prostitution,” Joan says.
 “I’m talking about business at a very high level,” Pete counters, sounding like the devil himself.